OlivierGaillard/hayshoursrpi/README.md

-# Simple Flask App for MicroK8s Test on Rapsberry pi-4
+# Sample Kubernetes Service on Rapsberry PI-4

-## History
+## History and Purpose

-I wrote it to learn and both to get one little tool to convert the decimal time of workours e.g. 8.4 into a starting and leaving times, what were required  by the accounting website of Hays.
+Working times
+by the client was the elapsed decimal time.
+The accounting website of
+my enterprise requires a starting and leaving times.
+As I spent too much time entering my working times why not writing a little tool and together learn better Kubernetes and Go?
 I wrote it first in Python, then in Go.
-This version for Kubernetes is written with Python again.
+This version for Kubernetes is written in Python with Flask again because I don't know the [`echo`](https://github.com/labstack/echo) Go equivalent one.

+## Features

+- Flask is used both for a formular and for the API; see `server.py`
+- Time calculation with `Hayshours`
+- Python abstract class `Persistable` and implementations with `FilePersist` and `SQLPersist`
+- Unittest
+- Deployments

-## Home Cluster
+## Building the Home Cluster

-The nodes are made of four raspberry-pi with 128 Gb cards.
+The nodes are made of four Raspberry-PI with 128 Gb cards.
 I tried with two nodes of 32 Gb and two of 16 Gb but the small ones often crashed.